The Planning and Infrastructure Bill: A threat to nature

 However, like so many members of the public, we think it is important to build homes in a way that helps wildlife.
 We also know that this is possible, and it helps boost the health and wellbeing of communities.

-We are now calling on the Government to remove Part Three of the Bill: this is the section that creates the new approach.
+We called on the Government to remove Part Three of the Bill: this is the section that creates the new approach.

 By removing Part Three, current environmental laws would remain in place.
 The current approach may not always be perfect, but it at least means the Bill would maintain existing levels of protection.